 Why should the difference between luminosity and brightness matter?

-Especially in Dodge&Burn work, it is helpful to temporarily hide the colors via a help layer.
+Especially in Dodge&Burn work, it is helpful to hide the colors via a help layer temporarily.
 However, it is important to choose a help layer that interprets the subjective brightness.
 This is not the case in HSB mode.

 If you work on an image in HSB grayscales, you can change hue (doesn’t matter how much), you won’t see any difference in the image — at least not as long as you have the help layer active.
 This can destroy a few hours of work.

 Especially in portraits, where we are careful not to get color shifts and/or use a lot of time to correct them, the knowledge of these help layers is very important.
 Photoshop works in different places with these three modes – you should always be aware of which one is used where.

 This article is a partial translation from the video “Brightness vs. Luminosity inside of Photoshop” by Conny Wallström.